-JOEL F. GEMUNDER Director since 1977 Age: 64 Mr. Gemunder is President and Chief Executive Officer of Omnicare and has held these positions since May 1981 and May 2001, respectively.
+JOEL F. GEMUNDER Director since 1977 Age: 66 Mr. Gemunder is President and Chief Executive Officer of Omnicare and has held these positions since May 1981 and May 2001, respectively.
 He is also a director of Omnicare and Ultratech Stepper, Inc.

-PATRICK P. GRACE Director since 1996 Age: 48 Mr. Grace is President of MLP Capital, Inc., co-managing partner of several real estate and mining interests in the southeastern United States and has held that position since March 1996.
-From January 2002 to August 2002, he was also President and Chief Executive Officer of Kingdom Group, LLC, New York, New York (a provider of turnkey compressed natural gas fueling systems) which filed for bankruptcy in November 2002.
-Previously, he was President of Kingdom Group, LLC, from December 2000 to January 2002 and he was Executive Vice President of Kingdom Group, LLC from August 1999 to December 2000.
+PATRICK P. GRACE Director since 1996 Age: 50 Mr. Grace is President of MLP Capital, Inc., an investment holding company which has held several real estate and mining interests in the southeastern United States.
+He has held that position since March 1996.
+From January 2002 to August 2002, he was also President and Chief Executive Officer of Kingdom Group, LLC ("Kingdom"), New York, New York (a provider of turnkey compressed natural gas fueling systems), which filed for bankruptcy in November 2002.
+Previously, he was President of Kingdom, from December 2000 to January 2002, and he was Executive Vice President of Kingdom from August 1999 to December 2000.
 From December 1997 to January 31, 1999, Mr. Grace was also Chief Operating and Financial Officer of C3 Communications, Inc., San Francisco, California, a unit of Level 3 Communications (interactive marketing).